Tsüngkotepsü

-A Tsüngkotepsü is a warrior shawl created by the Ao Nagas of Nagaland.
+Tsüngkotepsü is a warrior shawl created by the Ao Nagas of Nagaland.
 Traditionally, the Tsüngkotepsü could only be worn by warriors who had successfully taken the heads of enemy warriors, In modern times, the right to wear the Tsüngkotepsü is associated with performing a mithun sacrifice, a demonstration of wealth and are a distinctive symbol of the Ao Nagas.

 History

 In pre-colonial Ao society, shawls were used as a marker of social status.
 The Tsüngkotepsü was the highest-ranking male shawl.

 Design and symbolism

 The shawl is black and red striped with a single white stripe in the middle containing depictions of animals and other symbols and a brighter red region at the bottom.
 There are symbols in the white region representing the sun, the moon and the stars, which represent the resulting fame of warriors who wear the shawl.
 There are also several animals depicted in the strip, which are symbolic of the physical power and the valour of the warrior: a hornbill, a culturally significant bird whose feathers are used for decorative purpose in ceremonial costumes, is often depicted, as are mithun, which represent the wealth of the warrior. (as only wealthier members of the tribe could afford to rear mithun).
 A spear, dao and cock are common motifs in the section depicting the animals.

 The symbols in the white band are sometimes replaced with depictions of mithun, which also represent the wealth and success of the warrior, and there may be elephant and tiger pattern prints on the shawl to symbolise the strength of the warrior.